 In total, I repaired three mosaic panels during my two-week placement.
 The days were blissful in the summer light, beginning at 7.30am and usually finishing around 5.00pm.
 During the two weeks, different people worked alongside me and on some days, I was working alone, due to the variety of other commitments the conservators on the mosaic team were involved with.
 There was ample free time outside our hours in the workshop to find out about other interesting projects going on at Cliveden and to check out the Anthony Caro open air exhibition in the grounds of the neighbouring Cliveden House (National Trust) property.

 The most significant benefit of this placement was to see at first hand the approach taken in this type of mosaic floor conservation project from the beginning almost through to completion.
-I gained a clear insight into the techniques that the Cliveden team employed for lifting a large mosaic floor in sections and transporting it to their workshop, operating within a specific set of constraints.
+I gained a clear insight into Cliveden’s techniques for lifting a large mosaic floor in sections and transporting it to their workshop, operating within a specific set of constraints.
 The hands-on work that I assisted with in the workshop brought new experiences such as working with hydraulic lime mortar and keeping a constant record of time spent on every task.
 This is important for evaluation purposes, monitoring costs and providing useful information when quoting for future projects.